CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 * Daran Edermath has expressed interest in discovering who lurks near the ruins at Old Owl Well.
 * Qelline Alderleaf has suggested that the characters journey to the dilapidated town of Lumgrove and consult with the druid Reidoth, who might possess knowledge regarding the whereabouts of Mountainmaw Castle, Wave Echo Cave, or both.
 * Townmaster Harbin Wester desires the characters to investigate an orc encampment near Wyvern Tor and remove the orcs from the area.
-* Ulfric Brimward's mission is to locate Mountainmaw Castle, search for Burrowbard Stoneseeker, rescue the molekin, and recover his map.
+* Ulfric Warwinter's mission is to locate Mountainmaw Castle, search for Burrowbard Stoneseeker, rescue the molekin, and recover his map.

 Each of these potential quests corresponds to a section in this phase of the adventure.
 The characters can take their time in Tuntin to rest and acquire supplies.
 Afterward, they must choose one of these storylines to investigate and set out for the appropriate destination.